 Restaurants are not the only broad NAICS codes, and we’ve had feedback from data scientists that Category Tags would be useful for POIs in other industries as well.
 As a response, we’ve now expanded our Category Tags to other NAICS codes that often require more granularity to analyze properly, such as healthcare and retail.
 For example, healthcare POIs can be classified by medical specialty, such as cardiology or dermatology.
 These more granular categories are not accessible using NAICS codes like “Offices of All Other Miscellaneous Health Practitioners” (621399).
 You can see a full list of available Category Tags by NAICS code here.

 We'll continue to improve these tags in the months to come and plan to apply them to more and more brands.
 Because we want to expand the use of existing tags across more NAICS codes, we’d like to ask you to please share your feedback early and often as we are eager to hear how these new tags are being put to use.

 Explore a sample of Category Tags in this interactive map.

 Category Tags are valuable anytime POI data is being used to inform strategies, develop models, or populate mapping applications.
 Here are some of the most popular use cases we’ve heard for the granular classification and analysis enabled by Category Tags:

 Category Tags provide additional metadata for POI that is not available from NAICS codes.
-Download a sample of SafeGraph Places to see how Category Tags enable more granular analytics and informative mapping.
+Schedule a demo to see how Category Tags enable more granular analytics and informative mapping.